aeross/XO/README.md

 java Main
 ```

-After the program runs, type 1 to play Tic-Tac-Toe or 2 to play Connect Four.

 To take a deeper look into how the code works, open the following files in order, and the comments in the files will walk you through the process:

 ```